LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Hello!
-I'm Yuhan Liu, currently pursuing my Ph.D. in Artificial Intelligence at <a href="http://ai.ruc.edu.cn"> Gaoling School of Artificial Intelligence</a>, Renmin University of China, where I embarked on my journey in 2021 under the guidance of Prof. <a href="http://ai.ruc.edu.cn/english/GSAI_FACULTY/28026f7425324f61991c70d279372d13.htm">Rui Yan</a>.
-Before joining RUC, I got my M.S degree in Mathematics and B.S degree in Automation, both from China University of Petroleum (Beijing), under the supervision of Professors Jianjun Liu and Zhu Wang, respectively.
-Additionally, I obtained my minor degree in English Speech and Debate from CUPB, supervised by Prof. Jie Lian.
+I'm Yuhan Liu, a Ph.D. candidate in Artificial Intelligence at <a href="http://ai.ruc.edu.cn"> Gaoling School of Artificial Intelligence</a>, Renmin University of China, where I have been studying since 2021 under the supervision of Prof. <a href="http://ai.ruc.edu.cn/english/GSAI_FACULTY/28026f7425324f61991c70d279372d13.htm">Rui Yan</a>.
+Prior to joining RUC, I earned my M.S. in Mathematics and B.S. in Automation from China University of Petroleum (Beijing), where I was mentored by Prof. Jianjun Liu and Prof. Zhu Wang, respectively.
+I also completed a minor in English Speech and Debate at CUPB, under the guidance of Prof. Jie Lian.

+**I am in the 2025 Fall job market and actively seeking postdoctoral and faculty opportunities.
+Feel free to reach out to me!**

-My research interests span natural language processing and computational social science, with a focus on Human-centered NLP.
-I am particularly fascinated by the exploration of large language models' (LLMs) capabilities and their practical applications within the social sciences.
-My work primarily involves utilizing LLMs as agents in fields such as fake news propagation, financial market trading, and beyond.
-I am also deeply involved in studying in-context learning and knowledge enhancement in LLMs.
-Moreover, I am passionate about leveraging NLP for societal benefits, including the use of LLMs in sectors like advertising, recommendation systems, and fintech.
-Another area of my interest includes addressing continual learning challenges within LLMs.
+My research interests include LLMs and their application in Governance, with a particular focus on Fake News, Multi-Agent Systems for Social Science, and issues related to LLMs, including Hallucination, Hate Speech, and Bias.
+I am particularly interested in exploring the capabilities of LLMs and their practical applications in these domains.
+My work primarily involves utilizing LLMs to address challenges in areas such as fake news propagation and their role in social systems.
+Additionally, I am passionate about leveraging LLMs for societal benefits, particularly in sectors like advertising, recommendation systems, and healthcare.
+Another area of my research is aligning LLMs agents with social behavior, ensuring that these models act in ways that are consistent with societal norms and values.
+I am also addressing the challenges of continual learning within LLMs, ensuring their ability to adapt and improve over time.
 My contributions have been recognized in several top-tier international AI conferences.

 For academic collaborations or inquiries, please feel free to reach out to me at yuhan.liu@ruc.edu.cn.

 # 🔥 News
+- *2024.08*: &nbsp;🎉 Attending IJCAI 2024 in South Korea—looking forward to connecting!
+- *2024.07*: &nbsp;🎉 Invited to serve as a <span style="color:red">Session Chair</span> for IJCAI 2024 NLP Track (Jeju, South Korea)
 - *2024.06*: &nbsp;🎉 Invited to serve as a Reviewer for EMNLP 2024
-- *2024.05*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2024 (Jeju, South Korea)
+- *2024.05*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2024 <span style="color:red">Oral</span> (Jeju, South Korea)!
+- *2024.05*: &nbsp;🎉 Attending COLING 2024 in Italy—looking forward to connecting!
+- *2024.05*: &nbsp;🎉 Attending WWW 2024 in Singapore—looking forward to connecting!
 - *2024.04*: &nbsp;🎉 Invited to serve as a Reviewer for ACM MM 2024
 - *2024.03*: &nbsp;🎉 Invited to serve as a Reviewer for ACL 2024
 - *2024.02*: &nbsp;🎉🎉 One paper is accepted by COLING 2024 (Turin, Italy)